bvbohnen/X3_Customizer/README.md

       Changes the rate at which SETA turns on.
 By default, it will accelerate by (selected SETA -1)/10 every 250 milliseconds.
 This transform will reduce the delay between speedup ticks.

+ * Disable_Combat_Music

+      Turns off combat music, keeping the normal environment musc playing when nearing hostile objects.
+If applied to a saved game already in combat mode, combat music may continue to play for a moment.
+The beep on nearing an enemy will still be played.

  * Set_Max_Marines

       Sets the maximum number of marines that each ship type can carry.
 These are byte values, signed, so max is 127.